 2. Subject Lines: Catch the Attention of Prospects

 First impressions are everything; subject lines are the first thing prospective students will see in an email.
 Getting prospects to open your school’s email is half the battle; it’s up to the subject line to generate curiosity.
 According to a study, 33% of recipients open emails because the subject line is catchy.
 At the same time, 69% of people will report an email as spam based solely on the subject line.
 So, how can your school hit the mark?

 Creating email subject lines is a chance to get creative with your school’s marketing copy.
 Aim to strike the right balance between intriguing and relevant.
 You want to address the concerns or interests of your target audience while enticing them to open the email for more information–and do this all in one line.

 Example: An email from Boston University uses a question in its subject line to get recipients thinking about current career opportunities and their next step.
 Questions are a great way to pique a recipient’s curiosity and lead them to open the email looking for answers.

 Another approach your school could take is to be even more upfront.
-As an educational institution, readers will be expecting clarity and credibility from your emails.
+As an educational institution, readers will expect clarity and credibility from your emails.
 While you want to make your email subject lines enticing, you also want to give prospective students the information they’re looking for.

 In the example below, the University of Pennsylvania opts for transparency above all else.
-The subject line tells prospects what’s inside the email while giving them a quick reminder of an upcoming event.
+The subject line tells prospects what’s inside the email while quickly reminding them of an upcoming event.

-Personalization is another important feature of subject lines.
+Personalization is another essential feature of subject lines.
 For example, including the prospect’s name in the subject line can let them know that the content of the email is targeting them.
-We’ll discuss the value of personalization and how to perfect it in more detail later on.
+We’ll discuss the value of personalization and how to perfect it in more detail later.